What is it?

-Carbon offsetting is a way to put a price tag on our lifestyle.
-All the time we externalize costs that will have to be picked up by coming generations.
-Externalizing means we don’t take full responsibility.
+Carbon offsetting is a way to put a price tag on your lifestyle.
+All the time we externalise costs that will have to be picked up by coming generations.
+Externalising means we don’t take full responsibility.

-Carbon offsetting is in no way a solution but it is a means to take immediate responsibility.
-It is a way to compensate for your emissions by funding an equivalent CO2 saving elsewhere.
-Our everyday actions, at home and at work, consume energy and produce carbon emissions, such as driving, flying and heating buildings.
-Carbon offsetting is used to balance out these emissions by helping to pay for emission savings in other parts of the world.
+Carbon offsetting is by no means a complete solution, but it is a way to take immediate responsibility by compensating for your emissions.
+Your everyday actions, at home and at work, consume energy and produce carbon emissions, such as driving, flying and heating buildings.
+Carbon offsetting is used to balance this out by funding equivalent CO2 savings elsewhere.

 Many of the carbon offsetting projects also provide wider benefits in addition to carbon reduction, such as biodiversity, education, jobs, food security and heath & well-being in developing countries.